 The defendant may try to prove the absence of the infringement (such as challenging the evidence) or initiate an invalidation action against the trademark.
-Note, however, that an invalidation action is considered by the administrative authority (the RPTO) and this is not grounds for the court to postpone or suspend the infringement proceedings.
-Both trademark infringement litigation and invalidation cases will be independent from each other.
+However, an invalidation action is considered by the administrative authority (the Russian Patent and Trademark Office), and it is not grounds for the court to postpone or suspend the infringement proceedings.
+Both trademark infringement litigation and invalidation cases will be independent of each other.
 Also, the defendant may initiate an unfair competition action claiming that obtaining a trademark registration and suing for an infringement are acts of unfair competition (such as in the case of a trademark being registered by a distributor or other third party preventing the producer of genuine goods from distributing the goods on the Russian market).
-Finally, the defendant may claim the abuse of rights from the side of the trademark owner, which is legal ground for the court to dismiss the infringement action (such as in cases where the trademark owner does not use the trademark and the only purpose of filing the lawsuit is to inflict harm on the competitor).
+Finally, the defendant may claim an abuse of rights on the part of the trademark owner, which is legal ground for the court to dismiss the infringement action (such as in cases where the trademark owner does not use the trademark and the only purpose of filing the lawsuit is to inflict harm on the competitor).

-Of course, the defendant can also file a non-use cancellation action with the IPR Court.
-However, in cases of cancellation of the trademark the legal protection shall be terminated from the date that the decision enters into force and shall not release the defendant from monetary claims (damages or statutory compensation).
+The defendant can also file a non-use cancellation action with the IPR Court.
+However, in cases of cancellation of the trademark, the legal protection shall be terminated from the date that the decision enters into force and shall not release the defendant from monetary claims (damages or statutory compensation).

-28 Remedies
+Remedies